 Program Fees

-The FYA program fee is comprehensive and includes up to 49 credit hours over the program’s 3 semesters; housing for the program’s duration; international health insurance; cultural excursions and activities; full-time administrative and academic support; some meals or vouchers (as described for each location); and visas (Florence, Panama, and Valencia).
-Students who take fewer than 49 credit hours are not entitled to a refund of any fees.
+The FYA program fee is comprehensive and includes up to 17 academic credit hours per semester; housing through the end of the spring term; international health insurance; excursions & activities; administrative, academic, & pastoral support; some meals or vouchers (as described for each location); and visas (Florence, Panama, and Valencia).
+Students who take fewer than 17 credit hours per term are not entitled to a refund of any fees.
 The program structure, dates, and fees are dependent upon immigration laws of the host country and are subject to change.

 Payments